underdoeg/ofxLibRocket/README.md

 ##quirks and issues
 ###casting
 One main issue is that depending on your usage, there is some casting going on.
-The reason for this is that in such an open system where new class can registered and identified by a string, it is impossible to keep all elements in dedicated containers.
+The reason for this is that in such an open system where a new class can be registered and identified by a string, it is impossible to keep all elements in dedicated containers.
 They all have to be stored at one global location as their super class.
-ofxLibRocket provides templated functions to integrate make the casting as easy and seamless as possible but bear in mind that it does happen in the background.
+ofxLibRocket provides templated functions to make the casting as easy and seamless as possible but bear in mind that it does happen in the background.
 ###tag names have to be all lowercase
 Camelcase tag names do not work.
 So instead of viewContainer, write viewcontainer or view-container.